-Litigation And Dispute Resolution - Arbitration & Dispute Resolution - Poland
+Litigation And Dispute Resolution

 Launch of commercial disputes or civil disputes before Polish courts requires payment of the court fee which amounts to 5% of the claim value.

-In commercial cases where the debtor has confirmed (recognized the debt amount) the plaintiff may benefit from discounted court fee of 1,25% of the claim value.
+In certain commercial cases where the claim is based on an acknowledged debt and the statutory conditions are met, the plaintiff may benefit from a reduced court fee of 1.25% of the claim value (e.g. in simplified or writ-of-payment proceedings).

 Litigation expenses include inter alia fees of experts, translators, and reimbursement for witnesses.
 Those fees are paid by the Court, however parties may be required to provide relevant advance payment.